Technigo/project-mongo-api/README.md

 # Mongo API Project

 A project to practice using MongoDB and Mongoose to store data from an API.
 The API is built in Node using express.

-## Endpoints
+## Endpoints available

+* Root: /
+* Books: /books
+* Books by ID: /books/'id-number'

+Queries to sort/limit the book endpoint:

+* Search by title: /books?='title-name'
+* Sort by author: /books?author='name of author'
+* Sort by language: /books?language='(ara, eng, fre, mul, por, spa)'

 ## Tech